John Mellencamp: 2019–present: Small Town musical, Strictly a One-Eyed Jack and Orpheus Descending

 Mellencamp released a CD and documentary of his 2000 Good Samaritan Tour, which consisted of free lunchtime concerts in city parks, on August 27, 2021.
 The documentary is narrated by Academy Award winning actor Matthew McConaughey, who is an avowed Mellencamp fan.

-On September 29, 2021, Mellencamp released the audio and music video for "Wasted Days," a duet with Springsteen, as the lead single from Strictly a One-Eyed Jack.
+On September 29, 2021, Mellencamp released the audio and music video for "Wasted Days", a duet with Springsteen, as the lead single from Strictly a One-Eyed Jack.
 Written and produced solely by Mellencamp, "Wasted Days" is a song about aging and making the most of the time one has left.
-The album's second single, "Chasing Rainbows," was released on December 10, 2021.
+The album's second single, "Chasing Rainbows", was released on December 10, 2021.
 Strictly a One-Eyed Jack was released on January 21, 2022.

 Mellencamp stated in 2021 that he had booked 80 shows for 2022, but the ongoing COVID-19 pandemic ultimately caused him to cancel his 2022 Strictly a One-Eyed Jack tour and push it until 2023.

 In the summer of 2022, Mellencamp confirmed through his social media channels that he was, indeed, working on the follow-up to Strictly a One-Eyed Jack.
 On August 24, 2022, he shared the lyrics to a brand new song called "The Eyes of Portland" – a diatribe against homelessness that will be on the new record.

 During a performance in his hometown of Seymour, Indiana, on September 17, 2022, to benefit the Southern Indiana Center for the Arts, Mellencamp revealed the new record's title to be Orpheus Descending.
 "The name of the new record is Orpheus Descending," Mellencamp told the audience.
 "Do you guys know who Orpheus was?
 He was a Greek god that came down, and he was the best singer, the best songwriter, and men wanted to be like him and girls wanted to be with him.
 What happened was the girl he fell in love with got sent to Hades, he went down and met with the devil, and bad things happened......You can read about Orpheus in Greek mythology."

 Orpheus Descending, Mellencamp's twenty-fifth album, was released on June 16, 2023.
 Mellencamp launched a 78-date tour called "Live and in Person" on February 5, 2023, in Bloomington, Indiana.
 The tour wrapped up on June 27 in Milwaukee.
-Mellencamp debuted "Hey God" and "The Eyes of Portland," two songs from Orpheus Descending, in his 2023 live set.
+Mellencamp debuted "Hey God" and "The Eyes of Portland", two songs from Orpheus Descending, in his 2023 live set.
 "Hey God" is the album's first single and was released on April 21, 2023, followed by "The Eyes of Portland" as the second single on May 12, 2023.

 The Live and In Person tour marked the return of violinist Lisa Germano to Mellencamp's band.
 Germano played with Mellencamp from 1985 to 1993 before leaving in 1994 to pursue a solo career.
 Germano also played violin on Orpheus Descending, marking the first Mellencamp studio album she has played on since 1993's Human Wheels.

+In May 2025 Mellencamp teases a snippet of a new song "Eden", of his forthcoming 26th album "Orphan Train", scheduled for release in 2026.